In January 2017, Microsoft had a blog post about which visuals were better for displaying Actual versus Budget or Forecast variances.

 If you liked that post you will love what Power BI – Visual Planning can do for you:

-Update your Forecast or Budget numbers on the fly right in PowerBI!
+Update your Forecast or Budget numbers on the fly directly in PowerBI!

 Lets take a look!
 It is obvious from the graphic below that our budget is already way off.
 It is all RED.
 This is very typical to many organizations, but the real problem isn’t bad performance, it is just that it the budget is never updated.
 All variances from budget are in the ‘red’.
 Our organization has lost one key account in California, and now we need to create a new Forecast to reflect the new operating environment.